jsfenfen/covid_hospitals_demographics/README.md

 County-level population age data comes from the Annual Estimates of the Resident Population for Selected Age Groups by Sex for the United States, States: April 1, 2010 to July 1, 2018 from the [2018 Population Estimates](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk).

-The full download is rather extensive, the file [age_breakout.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/age_breakout.csv) contains just the geographic info and a selection of ages relevant for modelling the virus:
+The full download is rather extensive, the file [age_breakout.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/age_breakout.csv) contains just the geographic info and a selection of ages:

 - GEO_id [ full FIPs code ]
 - GEO_id2 [ county FIPs code ]